Bhat-Gurunandan/ajeeb-goa/markdown/chapter09.md

 > the community which had reached far ahead of him.
 To quite an extent,
 > it was true.
 The high class people enjoyed all the privileges under
 > the Portuguese regime…  There were three sections of Goan society that
 > were exploiting the Bahujan Samaj.
-The Bhatkar (landlords), the Savkar
+The 'Bhatkar' (landlords), the 'Savkar'
-> (moneylender) and the Empregado (bureaucrat).
+> (moneylender) and the 'Empregado' (bureaucrat).
 Sometimes all these
 > three sections were found together in one family.
 There were also some
 > educated people from the Bahujan Samaj who were into money lending or
 > working as Empregado.
 These egoistic people were considering